chef-boneyard/knife-hp/README.md

 knife hp server create
 ----------------------

 Provisions a new server in the HP Compute Cloud and then perform a Chef bootstrap (using the SSH protocol).
 The goal of the bootstrap is to get Chef installed on the target system so it can run Chef Client with a Chef Server.
 The main assumption is a baseline OS installation exists (provided by the provisioning).
 It is primarily intended for Chef Client systems that talk to a Chef Server.
 By default the server is bootstrapped using the [chef-full](https://github.com/opscode/chef/blob/master/chef/lib/chef/knife/bootstrap/chef-full.erb) template.
 This can be overridden using the `-d` or `--template-file` command options.
 If you do not pass a node name with `-N NAME` (or `--node-name NAME`) a name will be generated for the node.
-The default behavior for nodes created through HP's API are to be given an public floating address.

     knife hp server create -f 101 -I 9883 -S hpkeypair -i ~/.ssh/hpkeypair.pem -Z az2 -x ubuntu

 knife hp server delete
 ----------------------

 Deletes an existing server in the currently configured HP Compute Cloud account. <b>PLEASE NOTE</b> - this does not delete the associated node and client objects from the Chef Server without using the `-P` or `--purge` option to purge the client.
-The floating address associated with the node is released on deletion.

 knife hp server list
 --------------------